whatnote/Christine-Clyde-Dog-Services/README.md

 ## Media

+- the clipart for the services were purchased from [gograph.com](https://www.gograph.com/)

-- Most of the images of the dogs are my own apart from Remy the dog, that was taken by [icephotography](https://www.icephotography.co.uk/)
+- Most of the pictures of the dogs are my own apart from Remy the dog, that was taken by [icephotography](https://www.icephotography.co.uk/)

 - the silluettes of the dogs are free to use pics from